American Gothic (1995 TV series): Recurring cast

 Note: The character of Dr. Billy Peale (John Mese) was a late addition to the series, intended to be a regular character to replace Dr. Matt Crower as a more formidable adversary to Lucas Buck.
 He was added to the opening credits in the episode "Doctor Death Takes a Holiday", in which Dr. Crower is written out.
 Producer Shaun Cassidy stated in interviews that Dr. Crower would have returned had the show been renewed for a second season.

 Episodes

 CBS originally aired American Gothic in a differing sequence than the production order and omitted four episodes ("Potato Boy", "Ring of Fire", "Echo of Your Last Goodbye" and "Strangler") from its network broadcast.
-Subsequent, syndicated airings of the series included these four episodes.
+Subsequent, syndicated airings of the series reinstated these four episodes.

 Home media

-Universal Studios released the complete series of American Gothic on DVD as a Region 1 NTSC double-sided 3-disc set in the United States (October 25, 2005) and as a Region 2 PAL single-sided 6-disc set in Europe (released March 20, 2006).
+Universal Studios released the complete series of American Gothic on DVD as a Region 1 NTSC double-sided 3-disc set in the United States on October 25, 2005.
+A Region 2 PAL single-sided 6-disc set in Europe was released March 20, 2006.

-The Region 1 and Region 2 Discs have the episodes in the same order (by air date as opposed to producer's intended order).
-The only exception is the German boxset (released October 5, 2007 by "Koch Media Home Entertainment"), which features all episodes in the intended order on 7 DVDs.
+The Region 1 and Region 2 DVD sets have the episodes in the same order (by air date as opposed to producer's intended order).
+The only exception is the German boxset (released October 5, 2007 by Koch Media Home Entertainment), which features all episodes in the intended order on seven DVDs.
 The orders are as follows: